manateecoin/manateecoin/README.md

-ManateeCoin is a next-generation cryptocurrency backed by manatees.
+ManateeCoin is a next-generation cryptocurrency backed by manatee supporters.

 ## Building ManateeCoin

 ### On *nix

-Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55.
+Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55 or later.

 You may download them from: